Facilitator: KC Admin

 Help prevent obesity in children

 Enhance bone density and increase calcium absorption

 Improve immune system

 Artichokes, leeks, onions, asparagus, garlic, mushrooms, tomatoes, flaxseed, lentils, chickpeas, kidney beans, apple with peel, berries, citrus fruits, bananas (unripe).

-Laura shared a list of common probiotics, and reminded everyone that the Journey Vitamins have 7 different strains of probiotics in them.
+A list of common probiotics were shared and reminded everyone that the Journey Vitamins have 7 different strains of probiotics in them.
 The more strains in a probiotic, the more effective it will be.
-Three that she pointed out that were good for bariatric patients are:
+Three that were pointed out that were good for bariatric patients are:

 - Lactobacillus Plantarium and Lactobacillus Gasseri, which are thought to promote weight loss.

 - Bifidobacterium Subtilis is thought to prevent and treat H. Pylori, the bacteria that can cause ulcers.

 Common strains of probiotics include: